kframework/X86-64-semantics/docs/reports/planeer.md

   - K better than strata because of the ease of testing uifs
   - Problem with secondary searches involving uifs.
   - Strata Vs K: For exapme as in pdepl/q we have to write the ast of the result state,where as in K we have to mention the executon semantic.
 Much easier.
+  - In Strata, reg state of instruction containing undefs are never tested.
+In K we can test to check in the exec gets haleted when the undef values are used.
 - Test the starta formula
   - Test the mutiple output instruction with same registers
 - Port all the tested starta formula to K